ringuh/whiskerwood-oresweep/README.md

 ![OreSweep in action: a Ctrl-drag over a whole island marks only the ore cells](docs/demo.gif)

 In the demo, Ctrl-drags over an island mark only the ore veins; the stone around them is left alone.
-[Full-quality video (MP4)](docs/demo.mp4)

 ## Features